-The monitoring of trout downstream of the dam was completed in the 2012-2013 period.
+The monitoring of trout downstream of the dam was completed in the 2012/13 period.
 The results indicate that trout spawning in the lower Pātea River is not sufficient to mitigate the barrier to juvenile trout passage posed by the Pātea Dam and Lake Rotorangi.
 Therefore, the report recommends stocking of the Pātea River downstream of the dam.
-The expert panel review of the report supported this recommendation.
-Consequently the Company prepared a trout restocking programme and released 1,000 tagged yearling brown trout and 500 tagged yearling rainbow trout in spring 2017, with this release to be repeated annually.
+The Expert Panel review of the report supported this recommendation.

+Consequently, the Company prepared a trout restocking programme and released 1,000 tagged yearling brown trout and 500 tagged yearling rainbow trout in spring 2017, with this release to be repeated annually.
 This release has since been repeated again during October in 2018, 2019, 2020, and in November 2021.

-Annually a report is produced by Fish and Game for the Company detailing the restocking.
+Annually a record is provided by Fish and Game to the Company detailing the restocking.
 The Company developed and implemented a monitoring programme to assess the success and effects of the restocking programme.
-This component is to be reviewed after five years of monitoring and as such was undertaken in the 2022-2023 compliance period, and the report was submitted to stakeholders during October 2023.
+This component was due to be reviewed after five years of monitoring and as such was undertaken during the 2022/23 compliance period, with the report submitted to stakeholders during October 2023.

 The report concludes that the five annual releases have not been effective in remedying/mitigating the effects of the Pātea HEPS on trout.
-The releases of larger (1 kg+) rainbow trout appear to have been more successful.
-The report recommends that the Company fund the annual release of up to 200 1 kg+ adipose fin-clipped brown and rainbow trout to two sites in the lower Pātea River; that monitoring should continue with a further review after five years.
+The releases of larger (1kg+) rainbow trout appear to have been more successful.
+The report provides five recommendations, including a recommendation that the Company fund an annual release of up to 200 1kg+ adipose fin-clipped brown and rainbow trout to two sites in the lower Pātea River; and that monitoring should continue with a further review after five years (Fish & Game 2023).